-Note for UCSF Graduate Division Students: The core course is worth 2 units, and the optional lab is worth 1 unit.
-The lab may be completed only as a supplement to the core course.
-It is the student's responsibility to manage enrollment with the registrar's office (e.g., enrollment in 2 vs. 3 units).
+Note for UCSF Graduate Division Students: The core Design course is worth 2 units, and the optional Analysis Lab is worth 1 additional unit.
+The Analysis Lab may only be taken in conjunction with the core course.
+Students are responsible for managing their enrollment (e.g., 2 vs. 3 units) with the registrar's office.

 - Identify key threats to internal validity across study designs, including confounding, mediation, effect modification, selection bias, information and reporting bias, and random error, and propose design or analytic strategies to mitigate each threat.